-Environmental Health & Safety Mission:
+Environmental Safety & Sustainability Mission:

 The mission of the office is to support MSU's long-term contribution and commitment to its environmental and social responsibilities.
 Our vision is to establish and maintain a healthy and safe environment at MSU.
 Our approach in achieving this vision will be to involve the MSU faculty, staff, students and the university community-at-large in training programs, lectures and initiatives designed to develop a cadre of committed individuals who will be our eyes and ears in the identification of potentially hazardous conditions.

-The Office of Environmental Health and Safety develops, establishes and administers the University's policies and procedures for campus environmental compliance, health and safety.
+The Office of Environmental Safety & Sustainability develops, establishes and administers the University's policies and procedures for campus environmental compliance, health and safety.
 This ensures the University's compliance with all federal, state and local laws, regulatory guidelines and industry standards relating to the environment, health and safety.
 This office administers the Environmental Health and Safety Management System (EHS-MS) including the Hazard Communication, Community Right to Know and Hazardous Materials Management programs.
 It coordinates the Chemical Hygiene and Radiation Safety Programs with the School of Mathematics and Sciences.

 General Planning Assumptions